A Brief History of The Quilters' Guild

 During 2009 The Guild celebrated its Pearl anniversary – 30 years of patchwork and quilting – with an exhibition ‘Pearls, Pearls, Pearls’ at the Quilt Museum and Gallery.

-By the end of 2015 The Quilters' Guild had over 6,300 individual adult members plus over 400 Young Quilters and over 400 Affiliated Groups.
+By the end of 2017 The Quilters' Guild had over 6,300 individual adult members plus over 400 Young Quilters and over 400 Affiliated Groups.
 Each of our regions provide a programme of talks and events and every year at least two or three regions organise exhibitions and retreats.
-The five specialist groups cater for specialist interests with challenges, meetings, retreats and summer schools.
+The five special interest groups cater for special interests with challenges, meetings, retreats and summer schools.
 Members have plenty of opportunity to join in, learn something new and make new friends - just what The Quilters' Guild is all about.